AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 ![](../../assets/v7-only.svg)

 As part of the [Gold Standard Initiative](../../rn/using/gold-standard.md), Adobe decommissions the legacy Data Center.
-Campaign Classic instances must be transferred to Public Cloud (AWS).
+Campaign Classic instances must be transferred to Public Cloud Amazon Web Services (AWS).
 [Learn more about this initiative](dc-migration.md).

 You will find below a set of common questions about this project, the impact on your Campaign environments, and other useful resources.